kevinm416/kevinm416.github.com/_posts/2011-12-26-solving-sudoku-with-go.markdown

 }
 {% endhighlight %}

 Now we are ready to implement `search`.
 The `search` function assigns an unassigned position one of its possible values, then recurses.
 If we are able to assign all positions a value, then we have a solution, since we are only assigning valid values.
-If all possible assignments for one variable do not lead to a solution, then we return false as the second argument so signify that the current path is a dead end.
+If all possible assignments for one variable do not lead to a solution, then we return false as the second argument to signify that the current path is a dead end.

 {% highlight go %}
 func search(puzzle *puzzleState) (*puzzleState, bool) {